InternetOfUs/personal-context-builder/README.md

 Wenet have a single entrypoint for all functionality.
 By typing `python3 -m wenet_cli_entrypoint --help`, you can have the help

 <pre>
-usage: wenet_cli_entrypoint.py [-h] [--train] [--update] [--db_clean]
+usage: wenet_cli_entrypoint.py [-h] [--train] [--update] [--clean_db]
-                               [--show SHOW] [--show_all] [--app_run] [--mock]
+                               [--show SHOW] [--show_all] [--app_run]
+                               [--show_models] [--mock] [--closest lat lng N]
+                               [--force_update_locations]

 Wenet Command line interface

 optional arguments:
-  -h, --help   show this help message and exit
-  --train      train the model from the latest data --update     update the profiles in the db --db_clean   clean the db
+  -h, --help            show this help message and exit --train               train the model from the latest data --update              update the profiles in the db --clean_db            clean the db
-  --show SHOW  show a specific profile from the db --show_all   show all profiles from the db
-  --app_run    run the application
+  --show SHOW           show a specific profile from the db --show_all            show all profiles from the db --app_run             run the application --show_models         show the list of models
-  --mock       use mock data/db instead of real wenet data
+  --mock                use mock data/db instead of real wenet data --closest lat lng N   get N closest users from lat, lng --force_update_locations
+                        update the locations of the users
 </pre>

 ## Run the app